ryanslingerland1/kaleid/README.md

-# Kaleid - Text Comparison Tool
+# Kaleid - A Text Comparison Tool

-## About the Name

-Kaleid is derived from the word "kaleidoscope" - an optical instrument that creates, symmetrical patterns by reflecting light through mirrors and colored glass.

 A modern, user-friendly web application for comparing text content with advanced highlighting and navigation features.
 This tool helps identify differences between two text versions with a focus on readability and ease of use.